-- The technologist will ask you to swallow some of a thick beverage.
-The beverage contains
+The technologist will ask you to swallow some of a thick drink.
+The drink contains

 contrast.
-It is usually flavored, but it may not taste good.
+It's often flavored, but it may not taste good.

-- As you swallow the contrast, the technologist will take a series of X-rays or video
+As you swallow the contrast, the radiologist will take a series of X-rays or video

 (fluoroscopy) to watch the contrast or barium move down your throat and esophagus.

-- You may also be asked to swallow a barium tablet.
-This can help the technologist see
+You may also be asked to swallow a barium tablet.
+This can help the radiologist see

 certain problems in the esophagus.

-- The technologist may press on your abdomen during the test.
-This will help him or
+The radiologist may press on your belly (abdomen) during the test.
+This will help

-beverage.
+drink.
 Or you may be asked to drink the barium through a special straw.
-The gas
+The gas from

-from the contract will expand and help the technologist see the inside of your upper
+the contract will expand and help the technologist see the inside of your upper GI

 be placed on an X-ray table that can tilt.
 The table will move you from lying flat

 to being upright.
-You may be asked to change positions during the test.
-For example,
+You will be asked to change positions during the test.
+For instance,

 you may need to lie on your side, back, or stomach.